Plymouth, NC

-How Plymouth town's demographics shape the local-services market
+How Plymouth's demographics shape the local-services market

-Median household income in Plymouth town is $30K — 59% below the US median of $75K.
+Median household income in Plymouth is $30K — 59% below the US median of $75K.
 Thinner household budgets push agency playbooks toward frequency over ticket size — financing offers, recurring-service contracts, and neighborhood referral engines usually carry more weight than premium campaigns.

-The median home in Plymouth town is worth $84K, 74% below the US median of $320K.
+The median home in Plymouth is worth $84K, 74% below the US median of $320K.
 When property values sit below the national median, clients need flow, not flagship jobs.
 The winning mix here tilts toward maintenance plans, seasonal packages, and neighborhood route density rather than high-ticket upgrades.

-Just 36% of Plymouth town households own their home — well below the US median of 65%.
+Just 36% of Plymouth households own their home — well below the US median of 65%.
 When most households rent, residential trades revenue flows through a handful of landlord and property-management accounts.
 Account-based selling with a tight target list usually beats broad-market campaigns in the ROI math here.

-Plymouth town's median home was built in 1963 — 17 years older than the US baseline.
+Plymouth's median home was built in 1963 — 17 years older than the US baseline.
 Housing age compounds with every passing decade: roofs reach end-of-life around year 25, water heaters around year 12, HVAC systems around year 15.
 Older housing stock is one of the cleanest leading indicators for residential trades demand, and agencies who can map their client roster against neighborhoods of a specific build vintage tend to outperform broad-market campaigns.

-Top verticals by opportunity in Plymouth town
+Top verticals by opportunity in Plymouth

 No vertical data yet for this city.